PKU-Alignment/omnisafe/docs/source/BaseRL/PPO.rst

         ppo.log()
         ^^^
-        Get the trainning log and show the performance of the algorithm
+        Get the training log and show the performance of the algorithm

 Documentation of new functions
 """"""""""""""""""""""""""""""